ThatSINEWAVE/Watchlist-Bot/README.md

 # Watchlist Bot

-Watchlist Bot is a Discord bot designed to monitor specified channels for new invite links and URLs, providing detailed information about them.
+Watchlist Bot is a Discord bot designed to monitor specified channels for new invite links, URLs, and user IDs, providing detailed information about them.

 </div>